shefalishr95/Comparative-Analysis-for-Imbalanced-Classification/README.md

 To address these challenges, firstly,  feature processing begins with type-specific transformations: TF-IDF vectorization for text, standard scaling for numerical features, and one-hot encoding for categorical variables, with careful attention to normalization to balance feature contributions.
 Seoncdly, dimensionality reduction will be done using PCA for numerical/encoded features while preserving max. variance, and appropriate methods for text embeddings to manage the high-dimensionality.
 Model-specific parameters will be tuned to handle the mixed feature space, e.g., Isolation Forest's max_features parameter to prevent text feature dominance, k-NN's composite distance metrics etc. Validation will include monitoring anomaly scores across feature subsets and information loss during dimensionality reduction to ensure detected patterns align with domain knowledge and maintain business relevance.

-**Note**: The choice of method using for text-to-vector embeddings will be discussed in subsequent sections.
+**Note**: The choice of method using for text-to-vector embeddings will be discussed later.

 #### 4. Big Data Processing
 Processing a large-scale e-commerce dataset (n=1.4M) with mixed data types presents significant computational challenges.
 Traditional in-memory processing becomes unfeasible with high-dimensional text vectors and multiple preprocessing steps.
 Additionally, the iterative nature of model tuning and validation requires efficient data handling strategies, particularly when running multiple models for comparison.